JarrarShah/cloud-nine-marketing/content/privacy.md

 draft: false
 language: en
 description: Privacy policy
-image: "images/og-cabconnects.png"
+image: "images/og-cloudnine.png"
-images: ["images/og-cabconnects.png"]
+images: ["images/og-cloudnine.png"]
 ---

 ### 1. INTRODUCTION

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site [www.parkinsonsigns.co.uk](/).
+This privacy notice provides you with details of how we collect and process your personal data through your use of our site [www.itscloudnine.com](/).
 By providing us with your data, you warrant to us that you are over 13 years of age.

-iMobilize Ltd/Cloud Nine Marketing ltd [is/am/are] the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice)
+Cloud Nine Marketing (SMC) PVT LTD [is/am/are] the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice)

 ### 2. WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT